chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 {% include 'components/about/vhs.njk' %}

 I am also a music enthusiast!
 I listen to a lot of things, however rock- and electronica-oriented styles take up most of my playlists.
 I have a project called [Chronoise](https://chronoise.com) for my mediocre musical musings that I haven't actively worked on in years, but hey, it sounds neat to say you write music.
-I find playing around with *synthesisers incredibly fun*, and strumming a few chords on the guitar, despite not being excellent at it, is relaxing.
+It's relaxing to play a little bit of guitar, and I find toying around with *synthesisers incredibly fun*.
 Seriously, try it:

 {% include 'components/about/synth.njk' %}